XC-Le/Project-Manager/README.md

 ---
 ## Storage
 - Projects will be automatically stored in the file path "C:\Users\[username]\ProjectManager\projects.json"
-- Feel free to move the projects.json in the root folder to the file path above for some example projects!
+- Feel free to move the optional projects.json in the root folder to the file path above for some example projects!
 ---
 ## Authors